Current Disney Travel

-Last year I had the opportunity to travel to Walt Disney World for a conference with the TravelingMoms.
-With a 6 month old at home, I knew that I’d need to bring her with me for the 4 days I’d be out of town.
+I had the opportunity to travel to Walt Disney World for a conference.
+With an almost-6 month old at home, I knew that I’d need to bring her with me for the 4 days I’d be out of town.
 I was feeling confident and excited.
 First of all, I was going to Disney World!
 Second, with only a baby in tow, it was going to be almost like a solo vacation (hmm, almost but not quite!)

 I had a lot to learn, it seems!
 I’ve outlined all the details you’ll need to consider when traveling alone with a baby, with special considerations given for Disney vacation travel.